-FINRA, or the Financial Industry Regulatory Authority, created BrokerCheck as a free, online research tool that provides information about individual brokers, investment advisors and the firms that employ them.
-The database contains details like registrations, employment history and any disclosures they may have.
-You can also use our financial advisor matching tool to find an advisor near you.
+FINRA, or the Financial Industry Regulatory Authority, created BrokerCheck as a free, online research tool that provides information about individual brokers, brokerage firms and investment advisor firms.
+The database contains details like registrations, employment history – and any criminal matters, regulatory actions and civil judiciary proceedings complaints.

 What Is FINRA BrokerCheck, and How Do You Use It?

-Choosing a broker, investment advisor or financial advisor should be an arduous process.
-Not only are you trusting this person and company with the management of your money, you’re also picking someone who you ideally believe will help you create an adequate financial plan or investment portfolio.
+Choosing a broker, investment advisor or financial advisor is not a decision to be taken lightly.
+Not only are you trusting this person and company with the management of your money, you’re also picking someone who you ideally believe will help you create a strong financial plan or investment portfolio.

 To find the individual or firm you’re looking for, enter their central registration depository (CRD) number.
 You can get this number from the broker or advisor themselves, or you can simply search by their name and firm.